Which Insurance Types Do You Really Need? Here Are 6 to Consider

 If you’re renting instead of buying, renter’s insurance is similar, but only covers your possessions and personal liability for damages.
 It’s worth having in case you leave the water on and accidentally flood your kitchen.
 The minimum deductible for tenant or homeowner’s insurance is usually $500, but according to the Insurance Information Institute, you can save up to 20% by raising the deductible to $1,000.

 One important element for both of these is liability insurance.
-This protects you against most lawsuits, and covers things like people slipping and falling on your property (or in your rental apartment), or even if your dog bites someone.
-You’ll want $100,000 of liability coverage, which is fairly standard.
+This protects you against most lawsuits, and covers things like people slipping and falling on your property (or in your rental apartment), or even if your dog bites someone. $100,000 of liability coverage is a fairly standard amount.

 6. Umbrella liability coverage